apache/beam/learning/prompts/code-explanation/java/08_io_csv.md

                 new ExampleRecord(2, "February", "$2000"),
                 new ExampleRecord(3, "March", "$3000"));
 ```

-This code creates a list of `ExampleRecord` objects that will be written to the CSV file.
+Subsequently, the code snippet creates a list of `ExampleRecord` objects to be written to the CSV file.

 ```java
         CSVFormat csvFormat =
             CSVFormat.DEFAULT.withHeaderComments("CSV file created by Apache Beam")
                 .withCommentMarker('#');
 ```

-To write the data to a CSV file, the code creates a `CSVFormat` object with a header comment and a comment marker.
+To write the data to a CSV file, the pipeline creates a `CSVFormat` object with a header comment and a comment marker.

 ```java
         p.apply("Create collection", Create.of(rows))